TDM — Sequence Implementation Without Catalog

 image

-An example of an inner flow for getting the initial sequence value:
+An example of an inner flow for retrieving the initial sequence value:

 image

-Following completion of the Actor's update, refresh the project by clicking the image button (top of the Project tree).
-This act applies the changes in the TDMSeqList Actor and deploys the TDM LU.
+Update the Actor’s table parameter and then refresh the project by clicking the image button (top of the Project tree).
+This action applies the changes in the TDMSeqList Actor and deploys the TDM LU.

 Populate the Sequence Mapping Table

-The TDMSeqSrc2TrgMapping table maps between the generated sequence Actors and the target tables' columns.
-A sequence Actor can be mapped into multiple tables and LUs.
+The TDMSeqSrc2TrgMapping table maps between the generated sequence Actors and columns of the target tables.
+A sequence Actor can be mapped to multiple tables and LUs.

 View the below example: